 The new Baptist Health Hardin Vaccination Clinic will serve as a dedicated location to administer all COVID-19 vaccinations allocated to Baptist Health Hardin by the state.

-Located in the space formerly used by The Children’s Place and adjacent salon, the new clinic will allow for more than 500 vaccine administrations daily.
+Located on the North end of the mall near Belk and next to the Children's Play Area, the new clinic will allow for more than 500 vaccine administrations daily.

 Patients with scheduled vaccination appointments should expect the following: